 Expert recommendations for management of people with hip and knee osteoarthritis -

-Here are expert recommendations for management of people with hip and knee osteoarthritis The landscape of managing hip and knee osteoarthritis (OA) is constantly evolving, with new research and guidelines informing best practices.
-Here’s a summary of the latest recommendations (updated January 2024):
+The landscape for the management of people with hip and knee osteoarthritis (OA) is constantly evolving, with new research and guidelines informing best practices.
+Here’s a summary of the experts recommendations (updated January 2024):

 Non-pharmacological Interventions (First-line):

-Education and Self-management: Empower patients with knowledge about OA, symptom management techniques, and self-care strategies.
+Education and Self-management: The management of people with hip and knee osteoarthritis involves to empower patients with knowledge about OA, symptom management techniques, and self-care strategies.

 Exercise: Structured exercise programs, including strength training, aerobic exercise, and flexibility exercises, are highly recommended.
 Tailoring the program to individual needs and preferences is crucial.